-In what many entrepreneurs consider to be the ultimate opportunity, Charlene and Vincent also used their new business plan to secure themselves a spot on the Dragon’s Den (the Canadian version of Shark Tank) to pitch their product.
+Charlene and Vincent also used their new business plan in what many entrepreneurs consider to be the ultimate opportunity.
+They secured themselves a spot on the Dragon’s Den (the Canadian version of Shark Tank) to pitch their product.

-While their pitch wasn’t successful, having the chance to present to the panel of investors added even more clarity on what they needed to do to move their business forward.
+While their pitch wasn’t successful, having the chance to present to the panel of investors was of value.
+It added even more clarity on what they needed to do to move their business forward.

-“Part of what makes our business unique is the fact that we were able to be nimble and creative and create our own flavors, so talking to the investors helped solidify that it made sense to get our own space.
-The questions posed by the investors gave us plenty to think about and having our business plan in place really allowed us to clarify our business goals and get a very good understanding of the landscape that we were working in both in Canada and the U.S. — and even internationally.”
+“Part of what makes our business unique is the fact that we were able to be nimble and creative and create our own flavors.
+Talking to the investors helped solidify that it made sense to get our own space.
+The questions posed by the investors gave us plenty to think about.
+Having our business plan in place really allowed us to clarify our business goals.
+It gave us a very good understanding of the landscape that we were working in both in Canada and the U.S. — and even internationally.”

-Having had their eyes opened to what was possible for the business, Charlene and Vincent now felt more confident than ever that their business was investable.
+Their eyes opened to what was possible for the business.
+Charlene and Vincent now felt more confident than ever that their business was investable.

 Positioning EATABLE, INC. for the Future